archan937/dust/README.md

 }
 ```

-### ReactiveList — reactive lists via `items.map()`
+### ReactiveList

-Calling `.map()` on a state Getter returns a `ReactiveList` that reconciles DOM nodes by item identity when the list changes.
-Each item's render function can create its own local state.
+Calling `.map()` on a state Getter returns a `ReactiveList`.
+DOM nodes are reconciled by item identity when the array changes — nodes for unchanged items are reused, not recreated.
+Each item's render function can create its own independent local state.

 ```jsx
 const [items, setItems] = useState([{ id: 1, text: 'Buy milk' }]);